tnmygrwl/roost-system/README.md

     - **tracking**
     - **utils** contains various utils, scripts to postprocess roost tracks, and scripts to generate visualization
 - **tools** is for system deployment
-    - **demo.py** is a modifiable template for downloading radar scans, rendering arrays, and detecting and tracking roosts in them.
-The detection model path and the system output directory should be specified in the file.
+    - **demo.py** downloads radar scans, renders arrays, detects and tracks roosts in them, and postprocesses the results.
+    - **launch_demo.py** is a modifiable template that submits **demo.sbatch** to servers with slurm management.

 #### Installation and Preparation
 1. Installation.
 Compatible PyTorch version can be found [here](https://pytorch.org/get-started/previous-versions/) and [here](https://download.pytorch.org/whl/torch_stable.html).